DeltaLF/kafka-and-debezium-connector/readme.md

 SQL> ALTER DATABASE ARCHIVELOG;
 SQL> ALTER DATABASE OPEN;
 SQL> exit;

+# verify by checking it returns ARCHIVELOG
+SELECT LOG_MODE FROM V$DATABASE;
 ```

 For dbz to work, it requires a cdb user